ZainabJenmi/DSA-Palmoria-Group-emp/README.md

 ### Finding and Insights
 1. The company does not meet the payment requirement.
 Only 31% get paid up to $90,000 while the other 69% are underpaid.
-2. There is a gender gap with are more male employees than females. onl ... percen of female make up the team.
+2. There is a general gender disribuion gap.
+3. Abuja (Accounting, Legal and Training) In Kaduna (Markeing, Sales and training ) In Lagos (Product Mgt, Research and Support)
-3. Based on rating females have a better performance (good and very good) rating females have higher percentage.
+4. Based on rating females have a better performance (good and very good) rating females have higher percentage.
 But (average very poor and poor) rating have higher male percentage.
-4. Salary band most employees fall above $90,000 Then $70,000 - $60,000 Then $80,000 - $90,000
+5. Salary band most employees fall above $90,000 Then $70,000 - $60,000 Then $80,000 - $90,000
-5. here is a salar gap     average salary b gender
+6. There is a salary gap     average salary b gender

 -There is a gender equality in Abuja